baolingzhen/Fruit-classification/README.md

 # Capstone-Zhen

 This repo is to document the capstone project of Fruit Classification.
+Data Source: https://www.kaggle.com/moltean/fruits

 * The model we used is a very simple Convolutional neural network: 3 convolutional layers followed by pooling layers.
 As a convention, batch normalization and dropout were used to reduce the eisk of overfitting.

 ## Dependencies
 Prior to running all the code, adding all the following libraries: